songkick/zcollective/README.md

         --connect-by-ip              When adding new hosts, get Zabbix to connect to those hosts by IP address instead of hostname.
 Useful in scenarios where you don't have control over your DNS.
+        --match-by-name              Always match templates on their 'Template Name' even if they have a 'Visible Name'
         --lockfile=f                 Use alternative lock file
         --timeout=t                  Time out after number of seconds
 ```